apache/airflow/docs/apache-airflow-providers-amazon/connections/emr.rst

 =========================================

 .. note::
-  This connection type only use for store parameters for Start EMR Cluster.
+  This connection type is only used to store parameters to Start EMR Cluster (`run_job_flow` boto3 EMR client method).

   This connection not intend to store any credentials for ``boto3`` client, if you try to pass any parameters not listed in `RunJobFlow API <https://docs.aws.amazon.com/emr/latest/APIReference/API_RunJobFlow.html>`_